-Linking two of the most picturesque fishing villages, the Queen’s Route in Vesterålen passes through a magnificent deserted landscape at the outer tip of Vesterålen, looking out across the Atlantic Ocean.
+Linking two of the most picturesque fishing villages, the Dronningruta (the Queen’s Route) in Vesterålen passes through a magnificent deserted landscape at the outer tip of Vesterålen, looking out across the Atlantic Ocean.

 The high route is steep but steady